 "When we give cheerfully and accept gratefully," says Maya Angelou, "everyone is blessed."

 The quietly beautiful still life paintings here today are by the American artist William Bailey.
-Born in Iowa in 1930, educated at the University of Kansas, Bailey is now Professor Emeritus of Art at Yale University.
+Born in Iowa in 1930, educated at the University of Kansas, Bailey taught at the Yale School of Art, Cooper Union, the University of Pennsylvania, and Indiana University.
+He maintains studios in New Haven and in Umbertide, Italy.